wldndgithub/Assignment_1/index.md

 ### Interest in IT
 My interest in IT was sparked by a close friend who told me if I was going to spend hours infront of my PC then I may as well look into the IT field which I can use the PC to my hearts content.
 After hearing this I decided to study IT as nothing else excites me (in terms of study).
 I've chosen RMIT's OUA course as I currently work full time for starbucks (due to financial reasons) leaving me unable to attend university beacause of my time constraints.
-Through this course I expect to learn all that I need to learn to find myself in the IT field. maybe in the gaming side of things.+
+Through this course I expect to learn all that I need to learn to find myself in the IT field. maybe in the gaming side of things.

 ### Ideal Job
 Although I'm not too sure about what path I will persue in the IT industry but something with a balance between technical and human to human interaction.